-If you are someone who wishes to explore varieties of culture and tradition then Annapurna Base Camp Trek is perfect for you.
-While traversing through the trail of the Annapurna region you can encounter diverse ethnic tribes such as Brahmin, Chhetri, Magar, Tamang, Thakalis, and Gurungs.
-Most of the villages in lower land are inhabited by Brahmin and Chhetris whereas the Upper one consists of Tamang and Gurung settlements.
-For instance; Strolling around the Ghandruk, wherever you go, you will meet Gurung people.
+If you are someone who wishes to explore varieties of cultures and traditions, then Annapurna Base Camp Trek is perfect for you.
+While traversing the trail of the Annapurna region, you can encounter diverse ethnic tribes such as Brahmin, Chhetri, Magar, Tamang, Thakalis, and Gurungs.
+Most of the villages in the lower land are inhabited by Brahmin and Chhetris, whereas the Upper one consists of Tamang and Gurung settlements.
+For instance, by Strolling around the Ghandruk, you will meet Gurung people.
 The people living in this region follow Hinduism, Buddhism, and Animism.
-Hence, you can observe the lifestyle and culture of varieties of ethnic communities along different routes in the Annapurna region.
-You can see farmers and traditional villages on the way to Annapurna Base Camp.
-When it comes to interacting with the locals, then you will find people of this region more friendly.
-The overwhelming hospitality of locals adds an extra essence on your journey.
-Annapurna trek gives you a more local flavor than Everest trek.
+Hence, you can observe the lifestyle and culture of various ethnic communities along different routes in the Annapurna region.
+You can see farmers and traditional villages at the Annapurna Base Camp.
+When it comes to interacting with the locals, you will find the people of this region more friendly.
+The overwhelming hospitality of locals adds an extra essence to your journey.
+Annapurna trek gives you a more local flavor than the Everest trek.

 Everest region is the home to famous Sherpa people who practice Tibetan Buddhism.
-These people are well known for their endurance and stamina at a higher elevation.
-As the whole Everest region is inhabited by the Sherpa people, you can observe a similar type of culture and tradition along the way to Everest Base Camp.
-People living in this region are mostly engaged in tourism.
-You will pass various mani walls, prayer wheels, prayer flags, chortens, and Buddhist monasteries on the way.
+These people are well known for their endurance and stamina at a higher elevations.
+As the Sherpa people inhabit the whole Everest region, you can observe a similar type of culture and tradition along the way to Everest Base Camp.
+People living in this region are primarily engaged in tourism.
+You will pass various mani walls, prayer wheels, prayer flags, chortens, and Buddhist monasteries.
 The beauty of the famous Tengboche Monastery leaves you spellbound.
-During your stay at Namche Bazar, it is highly recommended to visit the Sherpa cultural site in the town such as Khangba Ngingba house, the oldest traditional Sherpa home.
+During your stay at Namche Bazar, it is highly recommended to visit the Sherpa cultural site in the town, such as Khangba Ngingba house, the oldest traditional Sherpa home.

 It is not an easy task to trek in the Himalayas of Nepal.
-It requires lots of endurance and willpower to accomplish the trekking in both of these destinations.
-The difficulty level of the trek depends on several factors such as altitude, duration, state of the trail, and many others.
+It requires lots of endurance and willpower to accomplish the trekking to both of these destinations.
+The difficulty level of the tour depends on several factors such as altitude, duration, state of the trail, and many others.

-If we observe the trek by pointing out the altitude, Everest Base Camp Trek is the most challenging one.
-With the increase in altitude, there is a high chance of getting altitude sickness.
-Starting the trek from Lukla the trail leads you to an elevation of 5364m.
-Further, hiking up to a high altitude place like Kalapathar adds more pain to your knees and shoulder.
-Also, if you decide to do Gokyo to Everest Base Camp Trek then you have to cross Renjo La Pass and Cho La Pass which are situated at an elevation of 5360m and 5420m respectively.
+If we observe the trek by pointing out the altitude, Everest Base Camp Trek is the most challenging.
+With the increase in size, there is a high chance of getting altitude sickness.
+Starting the trek from Lukla, the trail leads you to an elevation of 5364m.
+Further, hiking up to a high-altitude place like Kalapathar adds more pain to your knees and shoulder.
+Also, if you decide to do Gokyo to Everest Base Camp Trek, you have to cross Renjo La Pass and Cho La Pass, which are situated at an elevation of 5360m and 5420m, respectively.
 You have to spend several days above the temperature of 4000m.
-Hence to avoid the acute mountain sickness, you should take proper acclimatization.
+Hence to avoid acute mountain sickness, you should take proper acclimatization.

-While doing the Annapurna Base Camp Trek, we will be trekking to the elevation of 4130m from sea level, which makes the Annapurna region trek comparatively less difficult.
+While doing the Annapurna Base Camp Trek, we will be trekking to the elevation of 4130m from sea level, making the Annapurna region trek comparatively less complicated.
 Moreover, we should not have to spend more days at a higher altitude while traversing the trail of Annapurna Base Camp.

 Both of the treks take you to the higher elevation.
-Therefore, if you observe any of the symptoms of acute mountain sickness such as loss of appetite, difficulty in breathing, nausea, and so on, then just descend towards the lower altitude.
+Therefore, if you observe acute mountain sickness symptoms, such as loss of appetite, difficulty breathing, nausea, etc., descend to the lower altitude.
 You have to drink lots of water to keep your body hydrated.

 Variety of treks

-If you have limited time to spend in the land of Himalayas but wish to explore Mount Everest from close, then you can book the short treks in the Everest region such as Everest View Trek, Everest Panorama Trek and so on.
+If you have limited time to spend in the land of the Himalayas but wish to explore Mount Everest from close, you can book the short treks in the Everest region, such as Everest View Trek, Everest Panorama Trek, and so on.
 These short treks reward you with enthralling views of Mountain Everest and other mountains in a short period.
 Everest Base Camp Helicopter Tour is the other fastest and easiest way to observe the close-up view of Mount Everest.

 As the Annapurna region is easily accessible by the roadways, there are many options for varieties of treks in the Annapurna region.
-Among many Annapurna Base Camp Trek, is one of the popular ones.
-The trek to ABC starts from Nayapul.
-Passing through the vibrant rhododendron forests, eye-catching waterfalls, terraced landscape, and charming villages of Ghorepani and Chhomrong you will reach Annapurna Base Camp.
-The mesmerizing views of Mt Dhauligiri, Mt Annapurna, Mt Machhapuchhre, Gangapurna, and Langtang range adds more excitement to your journey.
-While returning you can take the pleasure of a hot spring bath at Jhinu Danda.
-Moreover, the Gurung villages of Ghandruk provide you the ample opportunity to experience the local culture and lifestyle of Gurung People, which is truly rewarding.
+Among many, Annapurna Base Camp Trek is one of the most popular ones.
+The walk to ABC starts from Nayapul.
+You will reach Annapurna Base Camp by passing through the vibrant rhododendron forests, eye-catching waterfalls, terraced landscape, and charming villages of Ghorepani and Chhomrong.
+The mesmerizing views of Mt Dhauligiri, Mt Annapurna, Mt Machhapuchhre, Gangapurna, and the Langtang range add more excitement to your journey.
+While returning, you can take the pleasure of a hot spring bath at Jhinu Danda.
+Moreover, the Gurung villages of Ghandruk provide you the ample opportunity to experience the local culture and lifestyle of the Gurung People, which is truly rewarding.

 The classic Annapurna Circuit Trek is there for the one who wishes to spend more days in the land of the Annapurna region.
 This trek takes the trekkers to the highest elevation of 5416m at Thorang La Pass.
 Taking the drive from Kathmandu to Besisahar, you can start your Annapurna Circuit Trek from Besisahar or Jagat.
-As the Annapurna Circuit Trek takes you to the higher altitude, you have to acclimate properly to avoid altitude sickness.
-Manang is a wonderful place where you stop for acclimatization during this trek.
-From Manang, you head towards Tilicho Lake via Sri Kharkha.
+As the Annapurna Circuit Trek takes you to a higher altitude, you must acclimate correctly to avoid altitude sickness.
+Manang is a beautiful place where you stop for acclimatization during this trek.
+From Manang, you head towards Tilicho Lake via Sri Khalkha.
 The astonishing beauty of pristine Tilicho lake is something you should not miss.
 From here, you head to Thorand La Pass.
-Crossing the Thorang La Pass, you will reach Muktinath, which is the pilgrimage destination of both Hindu and Buddhist people.
-Descending from Muktinath, you reach Jomsom.
-Further, trekking through Tatopani, Ghorepani, Ulleri, and Birethanti you can return Pokhara from Nayapul.
+Crossing the Thorang La Pass, you will reach Muktinath, the pilgrimage destination of both Hindu and Buddhist people.
+Descending from Muktinath, you get Jomsom.
+Further, trekking through Tatopani, Ghorepani, Ulleri, and Birethanti, you can return to Pokhara from Nayapul.

-If you are short for time in Nepal, then Short Annapurna Base Camp Trek is there for you.
-However, if you opt for short and easy treks, then Ghorepani Poon Hill Trek serves you the best.
-Although the trek to Ghorepani Poon Hill is short, it still takes you to the heart of the Annapurna region.
-The sunrise and mountain views from the vantage point of Poonhill is awe-inspiring.
+Short Annapurna Base Camp Trek is there if you are short on time in Nepal.
+However, if you opt for quick and easy treks, Ghorepani Poon Hill Trek best serves you.
+Although the walk to Ghorepani Poon Hill is short, it still takes you to the heart of the Annapurna region.
+The sunrise and mountain views from the vantage point of Poonhill are awe-inspiring.

-Those who want to skip the arduous journey but wish to explore the beauty of the Annapurna Himalayas from close then, they can join Annapurna Base Camp Helicopter Tour.
+Those who want to skip the arduous journey but wish to explore the beauty of the Annapurna Himalayas from close can join Annapurna Base Camp Helicopter Tour.

 Best time for Annapurna Base Camp Trek and Everest Base Camp Trek

 Spring and Autumn season is considered the best season for trekking in both Annapurna and Everest region.
-During this season, the weather remains stable offering you the spectacular views of mountains and surrounding ambiance.
-The Spring season adorns the trail by the rhododendron blooms and other wildflowers.
+During this season, the weather remains stable, offering you spectacular views of mountains and surrounding ambiance.
+The Spring season adorns the trail with the rhododendron blooms and other wildflowers.